maitruong-data/Ecommerce-Web-Performance-Customer-Purchasing-Behaviour-Analysis-SQL-BigQuery/README.md

 2. **The largest drop happened early in the funnel, from product view to add-to-cart.**
 --> **Recommendation:** improve product pages with clearer product information, stronger calls to action, and a smoother shopping experience. <br/>

-3.** Non-purchasers browsed more than purchasers**, which suggests friction in product discovery or decision-making. <br/>
+3. **Non-purchasers browsed more than purchasers**, which suggests friction in product discovery or decision-making. <br/>
 --> **Recommendation:** improve site search, filters, and category navigation to help users find products faster.

 4. **Higher traffic did not always lead to better conversion.** Some months had more visits, but weaker conversion efficiency. <br/>
 --> **Recommendation:** optimize for conversion quality, not only traffic volume.

-5. **Some products were often bought together, showing cross-sell potential.**
+5. **Some products were often bought together, showing cross-sell potential.**  <br/>
 --> **Recommendation:** use product bundles and “frequently bought together” suggestions to increase average order value.